 Oregon Promise is a state grant that helps to cover tuition costs at an Oregon community college for recent high school graduates and GED® test graduates.
 Students must have a 2.0 GPA or higher upon graduation and must apply during their senior year or immediately after GED® test completion.

 Oregon Opportunity Grant:

 Oregon Opportunity Grant is a state grant that is awarded first to students with the greatest financial need.
 The Oregon Opportunity Grant can only be used for a participating public or private Oregon college.

 Here is the link for eligibility and further information regarding the Oregon Opportunity Grant: https://oregonstudentaid.gov/oregon-opportunity-grant.aspx

 What is a grant?
 A grant is money that is awarded to a student that does not need to be paid back.

 What is a loan?
 A loan is money that is borrowed and repaid over time.

 What is a scholarship?
-Scholarships are financial aid awards designed to help students pay for an undergraduate degree.
-Scholarships are awarded funds that students apply for and do not have to be paid back.
+Scholarships are merit-based financial aid awards designed to help students pay for college.
+Scholarships do not have to be paid back.